asyncapi/website/pages/docs/tutorials/kafka/managing-schemas-using-schema-registry.md

 </Remember>

 ### Update schema reference
-One alternative is to keep your schema in a separate file, as you learned in the previous tutorial, [Describe Kafka message payload using Avro Schema](/docs/tutorials/kafka/configure-kafka-avro).
+One alternative is to keep your schema in a separate file, as you learned in the previous tutorial, [describe Kafka message payload using Avro schema](/docs/tutorials/kafka/configure-kafka-avro).
 After uploading your Avro schema, remove the schema from your AsyncAPI document and add a `$ref` pointing to the previous step's URL.
 ```
 $ref: http://localhost:8080/apis/registry/v2/groups/my-group/artifacts/UserSignedUp
 ```